yash-aryan/FocusFlow/README.md

+# FocusFlow

-# Overview
+## Overview

-FocusFlow is a simple **To-Do List web-app** project that I **created using vanilla Javascript** when doing The Odin Project Course.
+FocusFlow is a simple **To-Do List web-app** project that I **created using vanilla Javascript**.
+This is one of the many projects I've created by myself when doing "The Odin Project" course.
+I have also updated this project overtime with commits related to code refactors & UI changes; FocusFlow now has a fully responsive design.

 ### [View Live Demo](https://yash-aryan.github.io/FocusFlow/)

--   This is the GUI version of the FocusFlow web-app.
+-   This is the Responsive GUI version of the FocusFlow web-app.
 -   **Utilized Webpack** for bundling together all the files used to create this project.
 -   **Utilized Date-fns** as dev-dependency to format date from ISO format to a better human-readable format.
 -   The output `index.html` & `bundle.js` are stored in the `dist/` directory.